Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 31:
 - By cyanflower.
-- A basic redesign of the original UFO that aims to polish it to fit more with modern icon creation standards.
+- A redesign of the UFO that keeps the original’s elements as faithfully as possible.

 ufo 32:
 - By aGold.

 ufo 33:
-- By Aleiz21.

-ufo 34:
 - By Aleiz21.

 ufo 35: